RLTF: Reinforcement Learning from Unit Test Feedback: Experiments

 \subsection{Quantitative Evaluation on APPS}

-For a fair comparison, we employ the CodeT5 770M as the base model, similarly to CodeRL \citep{coderl}.
+For a fair comparison, we employ the CodeT5 770M as the base model, similarly to CodeRL \citep{coderl}, PPOCoder\citep{ppocoder}.
 Table \ref{table_apps} presents the overall results of our RLTF approach based on the CodeT5 model on the APPS benchmark.
 We compared our method with larger models such as Codex \citep{codex}, AlphaCode \citep{alphacode}, GPT2 \citep{gpt2}, GPT3 \citep{gpt3}, GPT-Neo \citep{gptneo}, and other CodeT5-based methods like CodeRL \citep{coderl} and PPOCoder \citep{ppocoder}.
+Note that by default, results of pretrained LMs (except for Codex and GPT3) are from models fine-tuned on APPS using the standard loss $L_{ce}$ only, and results of CodeRL, PPOCoder, RLTF are from models fine-tuned on APPS using the both loss $L_{ce}$ and $L_{rl}$.
 The results indicate that methods based on CodeT5 outperform those using other larger-parameter base models such as GPTs.
-Furthermore, employing the RLTF approach leads to additional performance improvements, surpassing other CodeT5-based methods such as CodeRL and PPOCoder.
-Additionally, we compare the performance of our model with the post-processing approach Critic Sampling, first proposed in \citep{coderl}.
-The results demonstrate that incorporating this post-processing approach leads our model to achieve a new state-of-the-art performance.
-It is worth noting that our RLTF method, even without the post-processing step, achieves a higher pass@1000 score compared to the CodeRL method with post-processing.
+Furthermore, employing the RLTF approach leads to additional performance improvements, surpassing other CodeT5-based methods such as CodeRL and PPOCoder, thereby achieving a new state-of-the-art (SOTA) in the field.
+It is important to note that we utilized the official open-source CodeRL model and applied nucleus sampling with a temperature of 0.6.
+We noticed that our pass@1 score was lower than the result reported in their paper, while our pass@5 score was higher.
+Similar results were also found by others and discussed at \url{https://github.com/salesforce/CodeRL/issues/30}.
+Regarding PPOCoder, the results reported in their paper also differ from those in the CodeRL paper.
+Since the authors did not open-source the APPS benchmark code and models, we are uncertain about their exact evaluation process.
+Therefore, we used the results obtained from the open-source CodeRL model as a standard and employed proportional scaling to derive the final results.
+To provide readers with a clear understanding of the result sources, we concurrently included the results for PPOCoder(original) and PPOCoder(scale) in Table 3.
+Here, PPOCoder(original) represents the results from the original paper; however, since we did not directly compare against it, we have shaded it in gray.
+PPOCoder(scale), on the other hand, denotes the scaled results.
+This ensures a fair comparison between the different methods, while acknowledging the discrepancies in the reported values.
+Even without selecting the scaled results, our performance is better than the results reported in the original paper, except for pass@1.